Street Love

 Street Love is the second studio album by singer Lloyd.
-It was released on March 13, 2007 through Young Goldie Music, The Inc. Records, Sho'nuff Records, and Universal Motown.
+It was released on March 13, 2007, through Young Goldie Music, The Inc. Records, and Universal Motown.
 The singer worked with a variety of new collaborators on the project, including The Inc. in-house producer 7 Aurelius as well as Big Reese, Jasper Cameron, Bryan Michael Cox, Don Vito, Eric Hudson, Jazze Pha, among others.
 Lil Wayne, André 3000 and Nas appear as guest vocalists on the album.

 The album received a positive reception from critics who considered it an improvement over his debut album Southside (2004).
 Street Love debuted at number two on the US Billboard 200, selling 144,672 copies sold in its first week.
 The album was certified Gold by the Recording Industry Association of America (RIAA) and reached Platinum status in 2024.
 "You" featuring Lil Wayne was released as the album's lead single, while "Get It Shawty" and its remix featuring Yung Joc served as the album's second single.

 Promotion

 "You," the album's lead single was released on October 23, 2006.
 It became Lloyd's highest-charting single yet, peaking at number nine of the US Billboard Hot 100 and number one on the Hot R&B/Hip-Hop Songs chart.
 The song was eventually certified 4× Platinum by the Recording Industry Association of America (RIAA) and also reached Gold status in the United Kingdom.
 "Get It Shawty" was issued as the album's second single on March 13, 2007.
 It became at top 20 hit on the Billboard Hot 100 and peaked at number four one on the Hot R&B/Hip-Hop Songs chart, reaching 2× Platinum status in the United States.
-"Player's Prayer" was released as the album's third and final single on July 17, 2007 but was significantly less successful, reaching number 74 on the Hot R&B/Hip-Hop Songs chart.
+"Player's Prayer" was released as the album's third and final single on July 17, 2007, but was significantly less successful, reaching number 74 on the Hot R&B/Hip-Hop Songs chart.